sbgisen/kachaka-api-for-openrmf/README.md

 <!-- - Integration of Kachaka API with Open RMF using Zenoh -->
 <!-- - Web-based demo for remote control and monitoring of Kachaka robots -->

+## Usage of Scripts

+This repository includes two main scripts for different use cases:

+1. rest_kachaka_api.py:

+- Use this script when communicating with an Open-RMF server within the same network without NAT (Network Address Translation) traversal.
+- This script uses fleet_adapter_kachaka as the fleet adapter.
+- It leverages FastAPI to expose the required topics for the fleet adapter.

+1. connect_openrmf_by_zenoh.py:

+- Use this script when communicating with an Open-RMF server via Zenoh router, requiring NAT traversal.
+- It uses a common adapter that sends and receives Zenoh topics as the fleet adapter.
+  Choose the appropriate script based on your network setup and communication requirements.

 ## Cloning the repository

 ```bash